 Shortly thereafter, Gates pivoted from subversive performance art to the more practical work of urban renewal, purchasing an abandoned candy store on the South Side that would become the first phase of the Dorchester Projects.
 Today, the building houses Rebuild, Gates’s nonprofit, hosting a range of cultural programming from listening parties to drawing workshops.

-Gates’s more portable sculptures have been exhibited at top-shelf institutions all over the world, from the Whitney Biennial in 2010 to dOCUMENTA 13 in 2012.
-The Nasher Prize, selected by a jury of institutional heavy-hitters from former director of the Tate Modern Nicholas Serota to Museum of Contemporary Art, Toyko’s Yuko Hasegawa, represents the continued ascent of Gates’s highly local yet increasingly internationally recognized practice.
+Gates’s more portable sculptures have been exhibited at top-shelf institutions all over the world, from the Whitney Biennial in 2010 to Documenta 13 in 2012.
+The Nasher Prize, selected by a jury of institutional heavy-hitters from former director of the Tate Modern Nicholas Serota to Museum of Contemporary Art, Tokyo’s Yuko Hasegawa, represents the continued ascent of Gates’s highly local yet increasingly internationally recognized practice.

 Despite his growing trophy chest, Gates’s sense of duty has only intensified.
 “I think that preservation doesn’t teach people enough about the world,” he says when asked to reflect on his newly minted, Renzo Piano-designed statuette.
 “In these moments when you’re supposed to say something, it seems like the best thing to say is, ‘Do something.
 Do more.
 Do better.’
 We all need to be better.
 That’s just how I feel.”

 Main image: Theaster Gates (Kiss Me For Eternity Photography by Thisbe Grace & Co.)